joelhawksley/identity/components-2020/slides.md

 # The Future

-^ looking toward the future
+^ what about the future

 ---